pantelis/artificial-intelligence/_sources/aiml-common/lectures/mdp/mdp-dp-algorithms/value-iteration/_index.md

 # Dynamic Programming Algorithms - Value Iteration

-We already have seen that in the Gridworld example in the policy iteration section , we may not _need_ to reach the optimal state value function $v_*(s)$ to obtain an optimal policy to result.
+We already have seen that in the Gridworld example in the policy iteration section , we may not _need_ to reach the optimal state value function $v_*(s)$ to obtain an optimal policy result.
 The value function for the $k=3$ iteration results the same policy as the policy from a far more accurate value function (large k).

 We can therefore stop early and taking the argument to the limit, do the policy improvement step in _each_ iteration.
 In this section we will look at an algorithm called value iteration that does that.

 ![value-iteration-summary](images/value-iteration-summary.png)

 *Summary of Value Iteration*

 The basic principle behind value-iteration is the principle that underlines dynamic programming and is called the _principle of optimality_ as applied to policies.
 According to this principle an _optimal_ policy can be divided into two components.